KBryan/Scaffold_Reach_UI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 * To use this demo open two browsers one for Alice's role and another for Bob's role using the Rinkeby network.
-Simply follow the instructions provided.
+Or deploy the contract to the ETH chain of choice from Metamask Simply follow the instructions provided for configuring MetaMask to your desired network.

 visit the live demo for Ethereum [Reach React Live Demo](https://www.kwamebryan.com/reach_react/)